“We Took A Pretty Good Bloody Nose When We Got To Ramadi!” LTC Mike Squires, West Point/Ranger, United States Army (ret.)

 Copyright 2017 William L. (Bill) Cathcart, Ph.D.

 UPDATE (Summer, 2019): Recalling that LTC Squires had been diagnosed with an ailment which, although easily controlled with medication, led Army leadership to determine that his status would need to become classified as “non-deployable.”
 This during a period when the top levels of the Army, uniformed and civilian, had established a policy that those deemed non-deployable would eventually have to be released from further service.
 So, despite the fact that Mike Squires was a dedicated, well-educated, multi-skilled, proven leader in combat, as well as a West Point faculty member, and as a very successful garrison administrator (Hunter AAF), and, thus, very well qualified for any number of non-combat Army positions, and despite the support of several General Officers familiar with Mike’s capabilities, the Army leadership made the decision that LTC Squires would be medically-separated (Spring, 2019) from the military branch and service that he loved.
-Prior to that, his West Point assignment, originally scheduled to last for just one-year, fortunately had continued for a second year, during which time, as a Regimental Tactical Officer, he was then promoted to then take charge of the cadets in all four of the Academy’s regiments (2018-2019).
+Prior to that, his West Point assignment, originally scheduled to last for just one-year, fortunately had continued for a second year, during which time, as a Regimental Tactical Officer, he was then promoted to take charge of the cadets in all four of the Academy’s regiments.
+There was, however, a very important move from the Army, as Mike began what would be his final year on the staff at West Point (2018-2019).
+With Army retirement now ahead of him, he received the well-deserved promotion to Full Colonel to serve out that final year at the Academy, and this time as the Brigade Tactical Officer.

-But has usually happens with well-qualified, highly thought of, former military officers, Mike Squires quickly secured a great, career-related position with the Culver Academy, a military high school in Culver, Indiana (Summer, 2019), where he now serves as the Commandant of Cadets.
+But as usually happens with well-qualified, highly thought of, former military officers, upon completion of service, Army Colonel (ret.)
+Mike Squires quickly secured a great, career-related position with the Culver Academy, a military high school in Culver, Indiana (Summer, 2019), where he now serves as the Commandant of Cadets.
 No question, he will be a very welcome, successful, and truly great addition to that highly-regarded school.